amr-salah92/Bakery_sales_analysis/README.md

 ## Executive Summary

 **Overview of Findings**
-- Baguettes dominate sales, with "Traditional Baguette" being the best-seller (630 units).
+- Traditional Baguettes dominate sales, with "Traditional Baguette" being the best-seller (630 units).
-- Peak sales occur from 11 AM to 12 PM, with €918.85 in revenue at noon.
+- Peak sales occur from 10 AM , with €201 in revenue.
 - Coffee and croissants are popular breakfast items, indicating strong morning demand.

 ![Screenshot_13-2-2025_201755_chatgpt com](https://github.com/user-attachments/assets/df9174a3-fe6c-491e-a321-28a027761e11)